 Birthplace: Brownsville, New York City, New York, United States of Americasee more on Al Sharpton

 Jesse Louis Jackson, Sr. is an American civil rights activist and Baptist minister.
 He was a candidate for the Democratic presidential nomination in 1984 and 1988 and served as a shadow U.S. Senator for the District of Columbia from 1991 to 1997.
 He is the founder of the organizations that merged to form Rainbow/PUSH.
 Former U.S. Representative Jesse Jackson, Jr. is his eldest son.
 Jackson was also the host of Both Sides with Jesse Jackson on CNN from 1992 to 2000. ...more on Wikipedia

-Birthplace: Greenville, South Carolina, United States of Americasee more on Jesse Jackson
+Birthplace: United States of America, United States, with Territories, South Carolina, Greenvillesee more on Jesse Jackson

 Paul David Hewson, known by his stage name Bono, is an Irish singer-songwriter, musician, venture capitalist, businessman, and philanthropist.
 He is best recognized as the frontman of the Dublin-based rock band U2.
 Bono was born and raised in Dublin, Ireland, and attended Mount Temple Comprehensive School where he met his future wife, Alison Stewart, and the future members of U2.
 Bono writes almost all U2 lyrics, frequently using religious, social, and political themes.
 During U2's early years, Bono's lyrics contributed to their rebellious and spiritual tone.
 As the band matured, his lyrics became inspired more by personal experiences shared with the other members.
 Outside the band, he has ...more on Wikipedia

 #35 on The Best Rock Vocalists